 While it’s best to start giving healthy food for kids right from the beginning, you can still integrate them into their current diet at any time with simple and fun ways that your child will love.

 Causes can include sensory defensiveness, food allergies, and lack of exposure to certain edibles.
-When an individual is sensitive to textures, it can result in oral defensiveness that makes them resistant to try new things or dependent on certain foods that he/she knows are “safe.”
+When an individual is sensitive to textures, it can result in oral dysfunction or defensiveness that makes them resistant to try new things or dependent on certain foods that he/she knows are “safe.”

 Food allergies or sensitivities can actually not only make a child avoid certain foods because of it tasting funny from the allergy, but it can also make them crave things he/she is allergic to.
 In fact, for some children that are potentially allergic to wheat and dairy, you may find them only eating foods that contain these.
 Some of these foods include macaroni and cheese, crackers, pizza, and peanut butter with jelly.